 After years of aimless misdirection in which I had at least tried to live life I am now happily settled.
 Though I carry with me old scars and dull aches, a consequence of rolling with the punches that life throws at you, I’ve attained a median of maturity that still hasn’t lost its belief in dreams and magical worlds where it is perfectly plausible for a warrior to fight a giant and a dragon with only a short sword and a magical shield, where love can conquer a kingdom and the embittered princess that rules it, or where honour and bravery are still alive and kicking evil’s butt.

 Thus, today’s post is about what will be, not what could have been.
 It’s about the promise of a good story, about the gift of hope it brings and the endless possibilities of tomorrow.
 I’ve taken a year off to write and hone my skill.
 I will continue to write even if that old enemy of mine tells me to stop.
 I will continue to write even if my confidence fails and wants to bail on me.
 I will keep writing, no matter what.
 One true sentence at a time.
 My muse is back.
-She is stronger than ever and there is a overbearingness to her that I hadn’t notice previously.
+She is stronger than ever and there is a overbearingness to her that I hadn’t notice before.
 She is showing a lot of cleavage and it is hard to ignore her.